paulofernandesjr/yogi-alloy/README.md

 Contribute new tasks to yogi-alloy is really easy:

+1. [Install Yogi Alloy](https://github.com/eduardolundgren/yogi-alloy#install), if you haven't done it yet.
 1. Fork and clone [yogi-alloy](http://github.com/eduardolundgren/yogi-alloy).
-2. If you have the npm version installed, you need to replace it with your cloned version, to do that follow the next steps:
+2. Replace it with your cloned version, to do that follow the next steps:

 	a.
 Move the old symbolic link form your way: